Yatish0833/Collecting-storing-and-retrieving-data/chapter 1.md

 * How will the data from different sources be combined?
 * What skills are needed to do the analysis?
 * What programs or applications need to be built or purchased?

+##### Governance and Privacy
+* Organizations must be transparent in how they manage personal data and how they use it.
+* Government regulations may limit which data can be collected and how that data can be stored, transferred, or used.
+* Organizations must protect private data and not allow persons to be “identifiable”.